get home bag

 Scenario thought experiment

 There are various scenarios where having a Get Home Bag can be incredibly helpful.
 For example, imagine you’re working in Washington, D.C., and a significant disaster disrupts transportation systems.
-Unable to rely on public transportation to return home to Northern Virginia, you must use your Get Home Bag and walk back home.
+If you are unable to rely on public transportation to return home to Northern Virginia, you must use your Get Home Bag and walk back home.
 Here’s how the situation unfolds:

 Metro Shutdown: As you approach your regular metro station to return home, you notice a significant commotion.
 People are rushing out of the station, and there’s an announcement that the metro system is temporarily shut down due to a catastrophic event.